justindav1s/openshift-ansible-on-openstack/README.md

 Shade seen to act as a bridge between ansible and open stack.

-In order for shade to work it need to know how and what to authenticate with. to do that this is used :
+In order for shade to work it need to know how and what to authenticate with, to do that, this is used :

 https://pypi.python.org/pypi/os-client-config